jamiefolsom/arbotopia/_drafts/full-circle.md

 You have to look carefully to see the vireo's head sticking out of it's tiny nest

-Both species of  eastern oriole nest in the Arboretum; I had seen a yound male Orchard Oriole just a few day earlier on Peters Hill:
+Both species of oriole found in NewEngland nest in the Arboretum; I had seen a young male Orchard Oriole just a few day earlier on Peters Hill:

 ![](/images/P1020156_1.jpg)